WMO El Niño/La Niña Update

 Neutral conditions (neither El Niño nor La Niña) continue in the tropical Pacific.
-Model forecasts and expert opinion suggest that the likelihood of El Niño or La Niña conditions developing during the first half of 2013 is low, and that neutral conditions are likely to be maintained through the boreal spring.
-National Meteorological and Hydrological Services and other agencies will continue to monitor Pacific Basin conditions and provide outlooks to assess the most likely state of the climate through the coming several months of 2013.
+Model forecasts and expert opinion suggest that neutral conditions are likely to be maintained through the boreal autumn of 2013 and winter 2013-14.
+Two or more consecutive years of neutral conditions have been observed in the past and the situation is not unusual.
+National Meteorological and Hydrological Services and other agencies will continue to monitor the conditions over the Pacific and provide outlooks to assess the most likely state of the climate through the remainder of 2013 and into early 2014.

 It is important to note that El Niño and La Niña are not the only factors that drive global climate patterns.
 At the regional level, seasonal outlooks need to assess the relative impacts of both the El Niño/La Niña state and other locally relevant climate drivers.
-Such other factors may include, for example, conditions in the tropical Indian and Atlantic oceans, as these can influence surrounding continental climate patterns.
-Locally applicable information should therefore be consulted in detailed regional/national seasonal climate outlooks, such as those produced by WMO Regional Climate Centres (RCCs), Regional Climate Outlook Forums (RCOFs) and National Meteorological and Hydrological Services (NMHSs).
+For example, the negative Indian Ocean Dipole conditions, established in May, dissipated during August and neutral conditions are currently prevailing.
+Locally applicable information is available via regional/national seasonal climate outlooks, such as those produced by WMO Regional Climate Centres (RCCs), Regional Climate Outlook Forums (RCOFs) and National Meteorological and Hydrological Services (NMHSs).